DiljotSG/afterlife/docs/RESTORE.md

 - [Wipr (Safari)](https://apps.apple.com/ca/app/wipr/id1320666476?mt=12)
 - [Xcode](https://apps.apple.com/ca/app/xcode/id497799835?mt=12)

 You can install the remainder of your applications with Brew and Brew Cask.
-There are two scripts in the `scripts` folder in this repo for installing your brews and casks automatically.
+There are some scripts in the `scripts` folder in this repo for installing your brews and casks automatically.

 You should review the list of brews and casks in the `docs` folder respectively before running these commands.